-I just finished the rough draft of a new novel, an epic historical to conclude my trilogy set in ancient Ireland.
+I just finished the rough draft of a new novel, a historical to conclude my trilogy set in ancient Ireland.
 Spring always puts me in mind of things coming to life, so it seems fitting that this book has come to life for me now as my daffodils bloom.

 My friend Tilly Engholm and I visited Ireland a few years ago when I was researching the first in the trilogy.
 We spent the month of May there, a glorious time.
 Scenes I came to know then reappear in this new book–and the stones.

 The stone circles of the island hold a special place for the clanspeople in my stories, and I needed to visit many circles on our visit.
 As Tilly and I headed out one day in our rental car, she glanced at me.
 “We’re going to look at more rocks, aren’t we?”

 In this book the characters also travel to Iberia, now Portugal, and to Crete and Thera (Santorini), with other stops along the Mediterranean, places of beauty and wonder and peril.

 It has been a great ride and I look forward to sharing it with readers.